 The IA is in the crossroads between the history of labor movement and the history of the entertainment industry in the United States and Canada.

-In 1893, when show business was confined primarily to, the theater; a small group of courageous stagehands in New York- angry and dissatisfied over increasingly intolerable working conditions set forth by theater owners and producers – decided to unite and flight for their rights.
+In 1893, when show business was confined primarily to, the theater; a small group of courageous stagehands in New York- angry and dissatisfied over increasingly intolerable working conditions set forth by theater owners and producers – decided to unite and fight for their rights.
 The movement eventually spread across the rest of the United States, as stage carpenters, property personnel and electricians joined the stagehands to give birth to one of the most respected craft unions in America.
 Canadian stagehands and craftsperson, who were facing similar problems, joined with the Americans at the turn of the century to form the International Alliance.

 In 1908, shortly after the birth of motion picture industry, union benefits were first extended to film projectionists.
 By 1926 producers and union had signed the first Studio Basic Agreement – more than a single contract, it was a true agreement to negotiate wages, benefits, hours, working conditions and arbitration of grievances.
 Union protection soon covered craftspersons at the Hollywood studios and the vast network of film exchanges throughout the U.S. and Canada